-architectural innovations during Akbar's reign.
-For inspiration, Akbar's architects turned to the tombs of his Central Asian ancestor, Timur.
+turned to the tombs of his Central Asian ancestor, Timur.
 The central towering dome and the tall gateway (pishtaq) became important aspects of Mughal architecture, first visible in Humayun's tomb.
-The tomb was placed in the centre of a huge formal chahar bagh and built in the tradition known as "eight paradises" or hasht bihisht - a central hall surrounded by eight rooms.
+It was placed in the centre of a huge formal chahar bagh and built in the tradition known as "eight paradises" or hasht bihisht - a central hall surrounded by eight rooms.
 The building was constructed with red sandstone, edged with white marble.

-Fig: 22.11 A painting of Babur supervising workers laying out a chahar bagh in Kabul.
+Fig: 24.12 A painting of Babur supervising workers laying out a chahar bagh in Kabul.
 Note how the intersecting channels on the path create the characteristic chahar bagh design.

-Fig: 22.12 Tomb of Humayun, Can you see the water channels?
+Fig: 24.13 Tomb of Humayun, Can you see the water channels?

 It was during Shah Jahan's reign that the different elements of Mughal architecture were fused together in a grand harmonious synthesis.
 His reign witnessed a huge amount of construction activity especially in Agra and Delhi.
-The ceremonial halls of public and private audience (diwan-i-khas or diwan-iaam) were carefully planned.
+The ceremonial halls of public and private audience (diwan-i khas or am) were carefully planned.
 These courts were also described as chihil sutun or forty-pillared halls, placed within a large courtyard.

 Shah Jahan's audience halls were specially constructed to resemble a mosque.
-The pedestal on which his throne was placed was frequently described as the qibla, the direction in which Muslims pray, since everybody faced that direction when court was in session.
+The pedestal on which his throne was placed was frequently described as the qibla, the direction faced by Muslims at prayer, since everybody faced that direction when court was in session.
 The idea of the king as a representative of God on earth was suggested by these architectural features.

 The connection between royal justice and the imperial court was emphasised by Shah Jahan in his newly constructed court in the Red Fort at Delhi.
-Behind the balcony of the emperor's throne, there were a series of pietra dura inlays that depicted the legendary Greek god
+Behind balcony of the emperor's throne were a series of pietra dura inlays that depicted the legendary Greek god Orpheus playing the flute.
+It was believed that Orpheus's music could calm ferocious beasts until they resided together peaceably.
+The construction of Shah Jahan's audience hall aimed to communicate that the king's justice would treat the high and the low as equals where all could live together in harmony.

-Fig: 22.13 A reconstruction from a map of the river-front garden city of Agra.
+Fig: 24.14 A reconstruction from a map of the river-front garden city of Agra.
 Note how the garden palaces of the nobles are placed on both banks of the Yamuna.
 The Taj Mahal is on the left.

-Fig: 22.14 Tajmahal in Agra.
+Fig: 24.15 Tajmahal in Agra.